MicrosoftDocs/azure-devops-docs/docs/boards/sprints/forecast.md

 ::: moniker range="azure-devops"

-* You must connect to a project.
+* Connect to a project.
 If you don't have a project yet, [create one](../get-started/sign-up-invite-teammates.md).
 * You must be added to a project as a member of the **Contributors** security group.
 If you're not on a project or team, [get added now](../../organizations/security/add-users-team-project.md).
 * You must be granted **Basic** access or higher to use the forecast feature.
 For details, see [About access levels](../../organizations/security/access-levels.md).